 USCG officials classified the cause of death as "apparent self-harm."
 The crew was not awaiting repatriation.

 In a statement, Virgin Voyages said they were working with the appropriate authorities to learn more and were respecting the privacy of those impacted.

 The ship berthed at PortMiami Florida to offload the body.
-Scarlet Lady had been positioned off Florida's coast after the Virgin cruise line decided to postpone brand's maiden voyage from Miami for October 16th.
+Scarlet Lady had been positioned off Florida's coast after the Virgin cruise line decided to postpone the brand's maiden voyage from Miami for October 16th.